lennihein/cpu-emulator/doc/slides/notes_jan.md

 This branch instruction is supposed to conclude the final loop iteration, but as we can see another loop iteration is already queued if we single-step forward, we see that
-    step ...
+    step  x4
-15 lb r4, r2, 0x1000    access the array out-of-bounds
+15 lb r4, r2, 0x1000    access the array out-of-bounds, and loads the secret value located after the array
     step step
-16 slli r4, r4, 4       provide it to the following shift instruction
+16 slli r4, r4, 4       provide value to the following shift instruction
     step step
 17 lb r4, r4, 0x2000    leads us to access the probe array with an index derived from the secret value
     continue            now we continue until after the rollback